Can You Continue to Breastfeed?

 - If your baby seems to have a lot of bloody diarrhea, it is best to get to your doctor.

-- If your baby’s jaundice seems to be getting worse, it is best to pump and dump until the bleeding stops.
+- If your baby’s jaundice is worsening, it is best to pump and dump until the bleeding stops.

-- If you have any infections that can be transmitted via your blood, you should talk to your doctor before breastfeeding.
+- You should talk to your doctor before breastfeeding if you have any infections that can be transmitted via your blood.